Michal-Pilarski/Timer/README.md

 # Timer
-Timer in command prompt made in python
+Timer in command prompt made in python <br>
 Ctrl + C to leave script